-Michaela Hruskova is a PhD Researcher in Management in the Adam Smith Business School at the University of Glasgow.
+Michaela Hruskova is a Lecturer in Entrepreneurship in the Stirling Management School at the University of Stirling and a PhD Researcher in Management in the Adam Smith Business School at the University of Glasgow.
 In her doctoral research, funded by the ESRC, she is studying the governance of the local entrepreneurial ecosystem in Scotland.
 Her conceptual paper on the governance of ecosystems won the Best Paper Award in the Entrepreneurial Governance track at the Institute for Small Business and Entrepreneurship 2019 conference.

 Prior to her PhD, Michaela completed an MRes in Management and an MA in Business and Management, both at the University of Glasgow.
 Her previous research includes mapping out entrepreneurship support organisations in Glasgow and studying the role of gender in how business angels evaluate investment opportunities.
 In recent years, she has worked at multiple entrepreneurship support organisations in the Scottish ecosystem which inspired her current research project.